 - $1.5 million settlement for a Minnesota woman who was burned after the vehicle she was traveling in was rear-ended, causing the gas tank to rupture.

 - $1 million settlement for a California plaintiff.
-Nerves in the plaintiff’s hand were burned by a defective microwave.
+A defective microwave burned nerves in the plaintiff’s hand.

 - $685,000 settlement for a Texas plaintiff who sustained burns due to negligent maintenance of a gas line.